Jerkner/CurrencyConverter/README.md

 ## Contact

-For any questions or suggestions regarding this project, feel free to reach out to me [here](mailto:philip@jerkner.se).
+For any questions or suggestions regarding this project, feel free to reach out to [Your Name](mailto:your-email@example.com).